cgsol/cgsol/README.md

 - 👋 Hi, I’m César! @cgsol
-- 📗 I’m a student in my senior year
+- 📗 I’m a freshman studying computer science at the University of Pittsburgh.
+I'm interested in going into computational biology or computational linguistics.
+Finding trends and making connections for fields outside of just strictly CS is what keeps me going, and is what I want to pursue going forward.
-- 📫 Reach me at cesar.guerrasolano@gmail.com
+- 📫 Reach me at cesar.guerrasolano@gmail.com or at my LinkedIn https://www.linkedin.com/in/cesar-guerra-solano/.
-- 🧇 My favorite food is Waffle House!
-Send me some at: 2300 S 5TH CHEYENNE WY 82007-3323 USA
+- 🧇 I've got a bit of experience in Python, Java, CSS, JavaScript, and AWS (specifically SageMaker).